-December 24th 1914 and all along the western front soldiers are settling down for a night of disturbed sleep, foraging rats, and the evil attentions of enemy snipers.
-Suddenly from across No Mans Land comes the sound of singing. not sure at first what is happening the troops look at each other in disbelief and then slowly, slowly, they join in.
+It is Christmas eve in 1914 and all along the western front soldiers are settling down for a night of disturbed sleep, foraging rats, and the evil attentions of enemy snipers.
+Suddenly from across No Mans Land comes the sound of singing. not sure at first what is happening the troops look at each other in disbelief and then slowly, they join in.

-James O’ Halloran is a Salesian priest who has been involved with small groups for most of his life. during the past thirty years, however, his specific apostolate has been the fostering of these small groups worldwide, as member, co-ordinator, and promoter.
+James O’ Halloran is a Salesian priest who has been involved with small groups for most of his life.
+Over the last thirty years, however, his specific apostolate has been the fostering of these small groups worldwide, as member, coordinator, and promoter.